Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Further_Applications/README.md

 # Further Applications folder

-This folder contains information related to the different aspects related to the potential future application of evaporative cooling devices from our findings.
+This folder contains information related to the evaluation of a potential application of evaporative cooling devices using our findings.

 ## Content